top of page

 The Arabic term is ilm al-raml, “the knowledge of the sand.”

-Alternatively, some people believe the name arose because geomancy involves channeling the energies of the planet and figuring out how to make the best use of them.
-But I like the image of the ancient sage, literally scratching out wisdom from the very earth itself…
+Some people believe the name arose because geomancy involves channeling the energies of the planet, but I like the image of the ancient sage, scratching out wisdom from the very earth itself…

 Note: "geomancy" as a category is sometimes used to denote location-based practices like Feng Shui or dowsing, but that's not what I do.